WIALTD/ses-email-demo/README.md

 - **  Formatting: Lost custom SendGrid templates, but SES now delivers full text + HTML bodies.
 Custom html templates can be saved in SES codebase.

 ⸻

+## Lessons Learned

+This project was not a simple “SES integration.”
+It became a demonstration of **end-to-end problem solving** and structural architecture strategic decisions.

+### 1. Wix vs. AWS Lambda

+- **Initial attempt**: Run SES directly in Wix backend using the AWS SDK.
+- **Problem**: Wix sandboxing + dependency issues made SES calls brittle and hard to debug.
+- **Solution**: Offloaded SES calls to an AWS Lambda function.
+Wix simply relays JSON payloads to the Lambda endpoint, which is purpose-built for SES.
+This separation made the architecture **simpler, more stable, and more maintainable**.

+### 2. CORS & Permissions

+- Encountered CORS rejections when calling Lambda from Wix.
+- Fix: Explicitly allow `POST` (and `OPTIONS`) on the Lambda Function URL.
+Once configured, communication was reliable.
+- Takeaway: **Infrastructure quirks** (like CORS) can block progress more than code itself.

+### 3. Data Mapping & Field Consistency

+- Mismatch between **Wix form field IDs** (e.g. `userMessage`) and **CMS collection keys** (e.g. `message`) caused missing values in emails.
+- Fix: Standardized names across frontend form, dataset, backend, and Lambda templates.
+- Lesson: **Schema consistency matters** — every layer must agree on field names.

+### 4. Templates & Styling

+- Original SendGrid setup used hosted templates with styled fonts (Cormorant Garamond).
+- SES requires building templates manually (HTML + plain text).
+- For MVP, minimal styling was accepted.
+But the migration illustrates trade-offs: SES is cheaper and more flexible, but requires more DIY effort compared to SendGrid’s polished tooling.

+### 5. Architectural Choice: Independent Workflows

+- **Old flow**: Form submit → CMS save → trigger email.
+- **New flow**: Form submit triggers **two independent actions**:
+  1. Call Lambda to send SES email immediately.
+  2. Save to CMS for recordkeeping.
+- Rationale: **Reduce failure points**.
+If CMS save fails, email still sends (and vice versa).
+This separation increases reliability.

+### 6. Debugging & Logging

+- Extensive use of `console.log` (Wix) and CloudWatch (Lambda) was essential to trace failures.
+- Key insight: Even with a simple API call, **debugging infrastructure integration requires visibility across all systems**.

+---

+**Outcome:**

+What started as a frustratingly complex migration ended up being a **portfolio-grade demonstration of real-world problem solving**: working across SaaS limitations, cloud infrastructure, frontend/backend integration, and schema alignment.
+This journey was documented at least in part to illustrate how you can drive yourself nuts over tiny details if not paying 1000% attention at every moment.
+Anyways.
+It works.
+And it works brilliantly.

 ## License